Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 Best practices for insurance referral programs

-Before you develop your referral rewards programs, factor in these tried-and-tested referral strategies to enhance your offerings and get the best results.
+Before you develop your referral rewards program, factor in these tried-and-tested referral strategies to get the best results.

 It’s always best to reward both the referring customer and the friend they refer, with a “double-sided” reward structure.
-This both motivates the existing customer to make more referrals, and the referred friend to become your new client.
+This motivates the existing customer to share and gives the referred friend a reason to take the next step.

 We recommend offering cash or gift cards to both current and new customers.
 These are the best-performing rewards, as the recipient can choose how they want to use the reward.
 Discounts on premiums are also a great choice, as customers will appreciate saving money on their insurance payment.
-Of course, you’ll need to ensure that referral rewards like these are legal in your state or region.
+Make sure that referral rewards like these are legal in your state or region.

-Pro tip: Rewards should be available every time a customer makes a successful referral, to create the most effective growth engine.
+Pro tip: Rewards should be available every time a customer makes a successful referral.

 Even better?
 Offer tiered rewards, where the incentive increases in value after someone makes a certain number of successful referrals.
 So, as the number of referrals increases, so does the value of the incentives for your clients.

-Use referral software to track, manage, and automate your program
+Use referral software to track and automate your program

 Manually tracking referrals isn’t a good idea.
 As you grow your insurance agency, it can be difficult to keep track of a high volume of referrals (and give rewards) on your own.
 Manual tracking can also be inefficient if you offer more than one insurance type.